 Improve your odds of turning a profit in the first year.
 If you're still paying off student loans, the sooner you're able to turn a profit, the better!
 Having an existing client base, rather than having to start from scratch, can substantially increase your profits in that critical first year.

 Provide you with existing billing and payroll systems.
 This can eliminate a lot of hassle as you're adjusting to having your own practice for the first time.

 Decrease the amount of time you'll have to spend getting new patients through the door.
 While you'll still need to expend time and effort on marketing, you can spend more time getting to know your new patients and developing a relationship with them instead of always having to think about how to get the next patient through the door.

-Despite the advantages of buying an existing practice, there are some clear disadvantages that should be considered before purchasing an existing practice.
+Despite the advantages of buying an existing dental practice, there are some clear disadvantages that should be considered before purchasing an existing dental practice.
 If you want to buy an existing practice, make sure you think about these potential downfalls before moving forward.